ciniki/subscriptions/README.md

-Ciniki - Small Business Management Platform
+Ciniki - Multitenant Cloud Platform
 ===========================================

-The subscriptions module stores subscription lists of customers for a business.
+The subscriptions module stores subscription lists of customers for a tenant.

 License
 -------